DDDas7/ipa-ad-trust-healthcheck/README.md

 ## Disclaimers

-* The script is an individual effort and does NOT in anyway supported by any company.
+* The script is an individual effort and is NOT in any way supported by any organization.
-* The script perform read only operation and can be used at user's discretion.
+* The script performs read only operation and can be used at User's discretion.